Wineries of Black Sage Road

 |

 It all started with a passion for winemaking and the love of all things technical.
 I started making wine at the age of 19.
 I soon realized that the best wines came from the best grapes and ventured out to find this quality fruit.
 My quest led me to the deep south of BC to Oliver and arguably the best grape growing region of Canada.
 Over time, I came to develop a particular affinity for the Bordeaux red varietals and the wines being produced in a new world style.
-These are rich in color and texture and bold in fruit flavors.
+These are rich in color and texture and bold in fruit flavours.

 Winemaker Ted Kane